-Debt Reduction Snowball Calculator
+Debt Snowball Calculator

-The first step in a debt reduction plan is to make a budget, then stick to it.
+Regardless of the strategy you choose, the first step in a debt snowball plan is to make a budget, then stick to it.
 The more you can squeeze out of your budget to increase your debt snowball, the faster you'll reach your goals.

-Debt Reduction Calculatorfor Excel & OpenOffice
+Debt Reduction Calculatorfor Excel and Google Sheets

 "Just wanted to thank you for the debt reduction calculator spreadsheet.
 It has helped me to get my debt under control and I will be debt free with the exception of my mortgage in a couple months.
-I started with about $42k of debt and will have paid it off in a little over 2 years with the help of the spreadsheet and insane budgeting."
+I started with about $42k of debt and will have paid it off in a little over 2 years with the help of the spreadsheet and insane budgeting."- Lisa

 In the first worksheet, you enter your creditor information and your total monthly payment.
 You'll then see a summary of when each of the debts will be paid off based on the strategy you choose.

 The second worksheet is a payment schedule for you to print to keep track of your progress.
 You can also see how the snowball increases as you pay off your debts.

 A Snowball Growth Chart lets you see how the snowball increases and your interest due decreases over time (only in the Excel versions).